 1. Slow page load time

 Have you ever closed your browser’s tab when it took too long to load a page?
 Most certainly, yes.
-It’s a well-known fact, that people are impatient creatures, so the faster your page loads the better.
-A frequently-cited Akamai study shows that 40% of visitors will leave a page if it takes more than three seconds to load.
-A recent Google/SOASTA Research confirms that slow pages increase bounces, moreover it spoils the first impression, so one hardly ever comes back to your page.
+It’s a well-known fact that people are impatient creatures, so the faster your page loads the better.

 Check your Speed Optimization using WebCEO service.
 You will be provided with a list of issues with useful prompts on how to fix them.

-The second most frustrating experience after a slow page speed load is when you get bombarded with tons of intrusive interstitials and user-unfriendly pop-ups.
-If you overuse these, this not only worsens UX, but Google will notice and cause your mobile rankings to drop.
-Thus, you should probably avoid adding annoying pop-ups on your landing pages or at least weigh their pros and cons before using them.
+The second most frustrating experience after a slow page speed load is getting bombarded with tons of intrusive interstitials and user-unfriendly pop-ups.
+If you overuse them, it not only worsens UX, but Google will notice and cause your rankings to drop.

-1. Low-quality or under-optimized content
+3. Low-quality or under-optimized content

 Your visitors search for a quick and clear answer to their question.
 If you don’t satisfy their intent, they will bounce.
-To create great content you should:
+To create great content, you should:

 • understand your customer’s problem,